My Projects

 In Atlanta, I'd been doing bespoke walking tours for friends: Oakland cemetery, Westview cemetery, Downtown, the Gulch, and movie locations.
 I started exploring Cave Hill cemetery the second day I was in Louisville and began working up a tour two months later.

-However, I never found much interest in doing personal tours, so why not let people do them on their own?
+However, there hasn't been much interest in personal tours, so why not let people do them on their own?
 I cobbled together some html, javascript and css to create a Baedecker-inspired, single-page, read-on-your-phone, guided tour.

 I've created 11 of these so far.
-My favorite bits are figuring out the routes, picking the POIs, and pulling the GPS coordinates.
+My favorite bits are figuring out the routes, picking the Points of Interest, and using GPS for coordinates and distances.

 In case you haven't seen enough...

-What wakes me up in the morning is exploring, finding the good bits, and then figuring out ways to help people see them.
+What wakes me up in the morning is exploring, finding the good bits, and then figuring out ways to share them.
 It looks like no one medium works for everything, and I'm still hoping to find one–or a technique that uses all of them.
 Why?
 Because the world is a visually interesting place and I'd like to have people notice more of it.

 Over the years I've explored 38 historic downtowns in seven states and 53 historic cemeteries in five states.
 There are more architectural details Instagram and Flickr: